Office Timeline

 Charles Woodford

-Charles Woodford was born in Sharon, Wisconsin, in 1931.
-Woodruff received his bachelor’s degree from the esteemed liberal arts institution, Beloit College.
-He started his business career in Chicago.
-He later served as assistant State Treasurer under Adlai Stevenson.
-When Adlai Stevenson was elected to the U.S. Senate, Woodford was appointed to fill the remainder of the term and served until Alan J. Dixon became the Illinois Treasurer in 1971.
-He chaired the 1973 Illinois Budget Task Force and helped with the implementation of the office of the Illinois Comptroller.
-He died in Hanover, Illinois in 2009.
+Charles W. Woodford was born in Sharon, Wisconsin, in 1931.
+A graduate of Beloit College, he began his business career in Chicago and later served as assistant Illinois State Treasurer under Adlai E. Stevenson III.
+When Stevenson left office after winning election to the U.S. Senate, Woodford was appointed to complete the remainder of the term and served as Illinois State Treasurer from November 17, 1970, to January 11, 1971.
+After leaving statewide office, Woodford continued in finance and public service.
+He chaired the 1973 Illinois Budget Task Force, helped with the implementation of the Illinois Comptroller’s office, and later held senior positions with major banks and insurance companies.
+He died in 2009 and later life sources place him in Hanover, Jo Daviess County, Illinois.

 (1967-1970)